microsoft/terraform-provider-azuredevops/docs/contributing.md

 ## 7. Explore with postman

 Azure DevOps has a rich set of [REST API's](https://docs.microsoft.com/en-us/rest/api/azure/devops/?view=azure-devops-rest-5.1) available for integrating with Terraform.
 A convenient way to explore the APIs is through [postman](https://www.getpostman.com/).
 Once you have postman installed, you can clone/fork this [repo](https://github.com/rguthriemsft/azuredevops-postman-collections) and follow the instructions in the README to setup postman to be able to explore a large set of the rest API's.
 A second resource that is very helpful in understanding how to call/use the apis is the Azure DevOps Cli extension found [here](https://github.com/Azure/azure-devops-cli-extension).

+## 8. Post a PR

+After the feature or bug is completed, you'll want to post a PR to get it reviewed by somebody in the core development team.
+Here are some useful tips to keep in mind:

+### Tips for PR authors

+- The steps run by the CI are located [here](./../.azdo/ci.yml).
+You should manually execute these commands to make sure that they pass before you post your PR.
+- The PR template for the repository is located [here](../.github/PULL_REQUEST_TEMPLATE.md).
+Please be ready to fill this template out when posting the PR.
+- If your PR is a draft, please mark it as a draft and put `WIP` (stands for "Work In Progress") in the title.
+This helps reviewers prioritize which reviews to look at.
+- If your PR contains changes to the `go.mod` or `go.sum` files, or the `vendor/` directory, please elaborate on why the change is being made.

+### Tips for PR reviewers

+- If a PR contains changes to the `go.mod` or `go.sum` files, or the `vendor/` directory, carefully understand them and make sure that these changes are (1) minimal and (2) necessary.
+This helps the stability of the product over time.
+Dependency upgrades to get off of old, deprecated or unsupported libraries should be done in isolated PRs, if possible.

 ### Contributing back